raghavian/loTeNet_pytorch/README.md

 # README #

-This is official Pytorch implementation of LoTeNet model in "[Tensor Networks for Medical Image Classification](https://openreview.net/forum?id=jjk6bxk07G)", Raghavendra Selvan & Erik Dam, MIDL 2020
+This is the official Pytorch implementation of LoTeNet model in "[Tensor Networks for Medical Image Classification](https://openreview.net/forum?id=jjk6bxk07G)", Raghavendra Selvan & Erik Dam, MIDL 2020.
+Runner up for the best paper award at [MIDL2020](https://2020.midl.io/papers/selvan20.html).

 ![lotenet](utils/model.png)
 ### What is this repository for? ###